animatlabs/animatlabs.github.io/_posts/2026-03-08-shipping-quality-dotnet-oss-release.md

     subject-path: './packages/bom.json'
 ```

 This proves, cryptographically, that each artifact was built by a specific GitHub Actions workflow, from a specific commit, in a specific repository.
 Consumers can verify with `gh attestation verify`.
-No long-lived signing keys to manage -- GitHub's Sigstore integration uses short-lived OIDC tokens.
+No long-lived signing keys to manage.
+GitHub's Sigstore integration uses short-lived OIDC tokens.

 ### CycloneDX SBOM